 General Permits are reviewed by the USACE and are typically issued within 45 days of submittal.
 Individual permits require a 90 to 120-day review time, including a 30-day public notice period.
-Failure to comply with a Section 404 Permit may result in an enforcement action including a cease and desist order to stop all project work and significant fines until the project is in compliance.
+Failure to obtain a necessary Section 404 authorization or to comply with the terms and conditions of a Section 404 authorization may result in an enforcement action including a cease and desist order to stop all project work and significant fines until the project is in compliance.

-3.27.4.2 Section 401 Water Quality Certification
+3.27.2 Section 401 Water Quality Certification